vzctl/RationalReads/README.md

 10. Not doing bayesian average
 11. Raty not working fully on front page
 12. Add about page

-#Features
+13. Comment sort getting called in home page?

+# Features to add
+0. Add length to work
 1. Tags
-2. Chapter
+2. Chapter Functionality
+3. Like comments
+4. Karma?
-3. Use amazon api to populate work form from search bar
+5. Use amazon api to populate work form from search bar

 # Display Ideas
 1. Logo
 2. Navbar styling

-#Refactor ideas
-1. Loop through errors (copy from work_form.js), perhaps make global function
-2. Combine templates / add folder
+3. Everything

+# ToDo
+1. Add works (put in all major works - 20 - 30)
+2. Styling
-3. Rename files and names to be consistent
+3. Bells and whistles
-4. Maybe merge style and type in works options hash
-5. Re-organize css files
-6. Go over html element naming, establish convention
+4. Styling
+5. Bug fixes
+5. Send out r post